Chad troops kill civilians in Central African Republic - residents

 Amid rising concern among Muslims abroad, Afghanistan's insurgent Taliban accused major countries and aid organisations of standing by in the face of a "genocide" against Muslims in the Central, in a statement issued at the weekend.

-"The genocide and forced migration of the Muslims ... poses a danger to the peaceful life and co-existence of Muslims and Christians throughout Africa," the Taliban said in a rare statement dealing with matters outside Afghanistan.
+"The genocide and forced migration of the Muslims ... poses a danger to the peaceful life and co-existence of Muslims and Christians throughout Africa," the Taliban said in a rare statement addressing matters outside Afghanistan.

-(Additional reporting by John Irish in Paris and Daniel Flynn in Dakar; Writing by Daniel Flynn and Matthew Mpoke Bigg; Editing by Mark Heinrich)
+(Additional reporting by John Irish in Paris and Daniel Flynn in Dakar; Writing by Daniel Flynn; Editing by Mark Heinrich)